renovatebot/renovate/docs/usage/golang.md

 #### Go binary version

 Currently, Renovate will try to keep up with the very latest version of `go`, and it is not configurable.
-It is planned though to support a configurable version of `go` per-repository soon.
+We plan to support a configurable version of `go` per-repository soon.